In October 2015, violent storms and flash flooding in the French Riviera forced the country to declare a state of national emergency.

-News bulletins reported how torrential rain caused water levels to rise to waist height in a matter of minutes.
-Gushing water swept parked cars down the street, forcing them to collide with other cars; and photos posted on social media showed the devastation caused by these unprecedented storms.
+News bulletins reported torrential rain caused water levels to rise to waist height in a matter of minutes.
+Gushing water swept parked cars down the street, forcing them to collide with other cars, and photos posted on social media showed devastation caused by the unprecedented storms.

-Knowing that the south of France is a popular holiday destination for Brits, members of the LV= Claims teams in Ipswich and Brentwood leapt into action and began to contact customers who they thought may be affected.
+As the South of France is a popular holiday destination for Brits, members of the LV= Claims teams in Ipswich and Brentwood leapt into action and began contacting customers they thought may be affected.

 Six LV= customers had been caught up in the chaos, their cars significantly damaged by being submerged or swept into other vehicles.
-One of the unfortunate families even had to be airlifted off the roof of their caravan because it was totally under water.
+One of the families even had to be airlifted off the roof of their caravan as it was totally submerged.

 Happily, our Claims specialists were on hand to arrange courtesy cars, re-book ferry crossings and offer settlement figures for written off vehicles.

-Chloe Francis works in our Special Jurisdiction Claims Team, and deals with claims which occur outside of England and Wales.
-She shared the story of one of our valued customers, Mrs Muir:
+Chloe Francis works in our Special Jurisdiction Claims Team, and deals with claims outside of England and Wales.
+She shared the story of one of our valued customers, Mrs Muir.

-“Mrs Muir reported the claim at the beginning of October.
-When she called us, she was actually in Milan visiting her son: in the floods, her vehicle had been swept away and had got stuck under a caravan.
+'Mrs Muir reported the claim at the beginning of October.
+When she called us, she was actually in Milan visiting her son.
+In the floods, her vehicle had been swept away and had got stuck under a caravan,' said Chloe.

 She had been planning to drive her car to visit her daughter while she was in Europe – but had to take the train instead.
 Although this is something that isn't covered by her policy, we made sure Mrs Muir was paid back for her train fare.